BharathBrahma/LP/meta.md

 ## Questions
 - How do you deal with teammate when you do not get a response from  and you need something
 - How to deal with management changes
+  - Ack the change
+  - Adapt quickly
+  - Align with new goals
+  - Lead by example
+"Management changes can be challenging, but I see them as opportunities for growth and improvement.
+When a new manager or director comes on board, I start by gathering information about their goals, priorities, and leadership style.
+This helps me align my team’s objectives with the new direction.

+I maintain open communication with my team, ensuring they are informed and feel supported during the transition.
+I’m also flexible in adapting to any new processes or cultural shifts introduced by the new management.

+To ensure my team remains productive and motivated, I lead by example, providing stability and promoting a growth mindset.
+I also believe in offering constructive feedback to the new management if necessary, always advocating for my team’s needs.

+Finally, I reflect on the transition to learn from the experience and continuously improve my leadership approach, preparing for any future changes that may come."
 - Explain about a complex problem that you have solved at your workplace